Stuff happens. Some people call it news. Others see it as entertainment. And many think they’re better off not knowing about it in the first place.

 It sounds like a vacuous Hollywood thriller: after police massacre protesters, a despised leader flees to a passive-aggressive ally who sends his army into the leaderless country.
 That’s reality in Ukraine today.

-Click to read my dispatches for BuzzFeed and Slate.
+Click to read my dispatches for Slate,

 The world is looking to Sochi, a Soviet resort that Vladimir Putin dreams of turning into a cross between St. Moritz and Saint-Tropez.

 I got an inside look during numerous reporting trips.
 My blog-memoir is now being published here, on Medium.com.

 In Moscow, all eyes are on Kiev.
 For the Kremlin, the protests are a nightmare vision of the future.
 For the liberal middle class, a glimmer of hope for self-emancipation.

 Everyone understands: change in Russia begins in Ukraine.

 Medium.com is the latest thing in blogging: democratic, chaotic and very uneven.